 For example, if one of your strengths is kindness, then certain jobs in healthcare might be worth considering.
 Or if you're naturally creative, then give some consideration to design jobs.
 And if you're not sure what your strengths are, try asking a few of the people who know you best.
 That way, you might get the advantage of learning what they think could be happy jobs for you.

-Salary data is based on May 2018 estimates from the U.S. Bureau of Labor Statistics.*
+Salary data is based on May 2018 estimates from the Occupational Employment Statistics program.

 Be part of the incredible driving force of technology by helping to create the next generation of software solutions for computers, mobile devices, or sophisticated network systems.
 As a mobile app developer, especially, you could enjoy a low-stress career that's highly satisfying.
 CNN Money even ranked that occupation as the best job in America.

 - Happiness factors—a sense of autonomy, immersive challenges, clear results, and captivating variety

 - Annual pay for applications developers—$108,080 (average) to more than $161,290

 - Annual pay for systems software developers—$114,000 (average) to more than $166,960

 Design reliable digital networks that allow data to be transmitted quickly and securely.